 The most important thing to remember when caring for flowering potted plants is that they require:

 To protect your flowers, water your potted plants at the soil level so that liquid doesn’t accumulate on the leaves (which can lead to leaf scorch or cause fungus to develop.)
-And wait until the water seeps out of the drainage holes in the bottom to make sure the potting soil has been thoroughly moistened.
+Then wait until the water seeps out of the drainage holes in the bottom to make sure the potting soil has been thoroughly moistened.

 In addition to lots of water, potted plants need regular feeding to keep on blooming.
 This is because as the potting mix breaks down, it naturally loses its nutrients as the plants absorb them.
 I feed my flowers three times during the summer with a water soluble fertilizer.
 (Miracle Gro All Purpose Plant Food works great.)
-Be careful not to overdo it though, because over-fertilization can lead to lots of lush foliage, but fewer blooms.
+But it’s important not to overdo it.
+Over-fertilization will produce lots of lush foliage, but fewer blossoms.

 Deadheading, pinching and pruning are the three main ways of grooming your flowering potted plants.
-Depending on the size of the stem, you can pinch off spent blooms and leggy branches using your thumb and forefinger, or snip them with scissors or pruning shears.
-These tasks help you maintain the form of your plants and stimulate them to keep on flowering.
+Depending on the size of the stem, you can pinch off spent blooms and leggy branches using your thumb and forefinger.
+Or you can snip them with scissors or pruning shears.
+These important tasks help to maintain the form of your plants and stimulate them to keep on blooming.

 Here are three popular annuals/tender perennials often grown in pots and how to groom them.

 Though grown as an annual in most areas, the common geranium, or Pelargonium x hortorum, is actually a tender perennial, meaning it won’t survive the winter outdoors (though you can overwinter it indoors.)
-While it’s tempting to buy this beautiful flowering plant as soon as it hits the garden centers in early spring, it’s usually best to hold off until around Mother’s Day, when there’s less risk of an overnight frost.
+While it’s tempting to buy this beautiful plant as soon as it hits the garden center in early spring, it’s usually best to hold off until around Mother’s Day, when there’s less risk of it getting zapped by an overnight frost.